 If you are eligible, you'll be asked to complete an application form, pay a fee and attend a short interview.
 The Department of Home Affairs will notify you (in writing) if your application is successful and contact you again to advise the date, time and location of your citizenship ceremony.

-If you are a resident of City of Newcastle, your ceremony will take place at the historic Civic Theatre Newcastle.
+If you are a resident of City of Newcastle, your ceremony will take place at one of our historic venues.

 Frequently Asked Questions

 Council holds a ceremony each year on 26 January and another two ceremonies are held throughout the year (usually May and September).
 One-off private ceremonies may be possible if certain criteria is met.
 Please contact the Department of Home Affairs on 131 881 to obtain a form.
 Complete and return the form to the Australian Government Department of Home Affairs (Department of Home Affairs) who will confirm if your request is approved.

 Can I bring my family and friends to the ceremony?

 Yes.
 You can bring family and/or friends.
 Numbers are limited per person, due to the space available.